 Yes; in fact, the horizontal-motion conveyor per forms much better than a vibrating conveyor in terms of maintenance and overall conveyor wear.
 A vibrating conveyor’s motion presses the pan against the material, inducing a gouging action that abrades the pan surface.
 Abrasive wear to the horizontal -motion conveyor ‘s conveyor pan is two to four times less than that in a vibrating conveyor.

-a conveyor to handle fine, abrasive rock.
+Recently, an industrial mineral s producer was looking for a conveyor to handle fine, abrasive rock.
 The producer’s major concerns were dust control and limiting conveyor downtime for maintenance resulting from abrasive wear.
 A horizontal-motion conveyor was designed for this application with a fully enclosed conveyor pan with integral dust covers and was constructed of an abrasion-resistant material with a Brinell hardness number of 400.
 Dust emissions were eliminated and, after 14 months of operation, the conveyor pan showed an average surface wear of just 0.010 inch.
 The only maintenance the conveyor requires is periodic lubrication.

 In another application, a ceramic parts producer had a different problem: The dust generated from a cutting process was causing the bearings on the producer ‘s existing belt conveyor to fail quickly.
 Maintenance access to the bearings, which ran the length of the belt conveyor, was difficult and cumbersome .The producer replaced the belt conveyor with a horizontal-motion conveyor.
 Because the conveyor’s entire drive unit could be located at the conveyors end and is enclosed, the unit’s moving parts aren’t exposed to dust.
 The drive unit is also much easier to access and requires less frequent maintenance service.